geoserver/geoserver.github.io/README.md

 When publishing a milestone, beta or release candidate:

-* There is also a special section for `development` we only provide links to milestone, beta and release candidates.
+* There is also a special section for `development` where we only provide links to milestone, beta and release candidates.
 These releases are being made available for testing but are not recommended for production use.

 * Create a new `_layouts/release_<version>.html` template by copying the previous template and adding an entry for any new extensions that have been released on the new branch.